rohanrav/HackTheNorthEvents/README.md

 * The Structure of the application consisted of several smaller components that were put together in the App.js file, which was then rendered.

 ### Technology Used (React)
-* While I did not have any major experience with using React before building this project I choose to use React because I understood the benefits that I would gain.
+* While I did not have a ton of experience with using React before building this project, I choose to use React because I understood the benefits that I would gain.
 Getting reusable components (less code), an overall faster application with no page refreshes, and more, made it the best candidate to build this application.
 * As I knew I wanted to have multiple routes of my react application, I decided to use React Router to create my login, event detail, and home routes.

 ### Challenges Faced
-* This project was definitely a challenging one to build, especially considering the fact that this was my first time building a "real" React application outside of CodeSandbox.
-While I was familiar with what React was before tackling this challenge, actually building an application with it proved to be a pretty big challenge.
+* This project was definitely a challenging one to build as I did not have a lot of experience with using React to build applications up until this point.
 #### Some of the particularly pesky problems I faced were:
 * Dealing with JavaScript Async functions and Promises.
 When fetching data from the API, I kept running into problems when getting back null responses when the fetch() JavaScript function was not working as I intended.
 Going over how JavaScript promises work again, and covering the .then() and fetch() functions helped me solve this issue.
 * Understanding how passing state between child and parent components worked (Lifting up State), and implementing this myself was definitely a challenge.
 Reading the React Documentation helped me solve this issue.